Approximation Schemes for Capacitated Clustering in Doubling Metrics: Decompositions of Clustering Instances

 and so,

 Now, observe that the right hand side of both Equations~\ref{eq:onedir} and~\ref{eq:otherdir} does not depend on $S$.
-Therefore, the expected value of $\nu_{\calI_{\calD}}$ is
+Therefore, the expected value of $\nu_{\calI_{\calD,L}}$ is

 where we have used Lemma~\ref{lem:badlycut}.
-We now apply Markov's inequality and obtain that $\calI_{\calD}$ satisfies the first condition with probability at least $1-\eps/3$.
-Let $\calE_{\nu}$ be the event that $\calI_{\calD}$ satisfies the first condition.
+We then apply Markov's inequality and obtain that $\calI_{\calD,L}$ satisfies the first condition with probability at least $1-\eps/3$.
+Let $\calE_{\nu}$ be the event that $\calI_{\calD,L}$ satisfies the first condition.

-We now show that there exists a valid solution $\globalSh$ such that $\cost(\globalSh) \le (1+O(\eps)) \cost(\opt) + O(\eps \cdot \cost(L))$.
+We now show that there exists a valid solution $\globalSh,\hat{\mu}$ such that $\cost(\globalSh,\hat{\mu}) \le (1+O(\eps)) \cost(\opt,\mu_{\opt}) + O(\eps \cdot \cost(L,\mu_L))$.
 Consider an optimal solution $\opt$ and apply Proposition~\ref{prop:main} to $\opt$ and $L$.
 We let $\hL$, $\tL$, $\hF$, $\tF$ as defined by the proposition.

 We let $\calE_1$ be the event that there are at most $\eps^3 |\hL|$ facilities of $\hL$ that are badly cut.
 We have that by Lemma~\ref{lem:badlycut} the expected number of badly cut facilities in $\hL$ is at most $\eps^5|\hL|$.
 Applying Markov's inequality we have that $\calE_1$ holds with probability at least $1-\eps/3$.
 Condition on event $\calE_1$ happening.
 Consider $\globalSs$ as defined per Property~\ref{mainprop1} of the proposition.
 This solution contains $k - \Omega(\eps \cdot |\hL|)$.
 Thus, let $T$ be the temporary solution defined as $\globalSs$ plus de badly cut facilities of $\hL$.
 Since we condition on event $\calE_1$ happening, we have that $T$ has at most $k$ centers.
 Hence, $T$ has at most $k$ centers with probability at least $1-\eps/3$.